Kavyanjali (Kannada TV series): Plot

 The plot revolves around between two cousins, Kavya and Anjali, who consider themselves sisters.
-Kavya is selfless, caring, immature, and angry, meanwhile Anjali is caring and mature.
+Kavya is selfless, caring, immature, and angry, meanwhile, Anjali is caring and mature.
 Kavya is in a relationship with Sushanth, but she dominates and controls him.
-Sushanth slowly realizes the difference between obsession and true love after becoming close to Anjali and falling in love with her.
+Sushanth slowly realises the difference between obsession and true love after becoming close to Anjali and falling in love with her.
 After Anjali's parents die, Sushanth likes her even more.

 On Kavya and Sushanth's wedding day, Kavya learns of Sushanth's love for Anjali.
 She sacrifices her happiness for Sushanth and makes Sushanth and Anjali marry despite Anjali's displeasure.
 On the same day, Kavya is forced to marry Siddharth, Sushanth's brother, causing Kavya's mother to hate Anjali.
 Sushanth's mother, Vedha, hates Anjali because of past bitterness but likes her now and considers her as one of her daughters and supports her.

 Anjali and Sushanth, and Kavya and Siddharth discover their love for each other with the help of Vasu and Rishi.
 Kavya learns of Akshata, Siddharth's ex-lover, and decides to reunite them.
 Without telling him her plan, she travels to Goa with Siddharth to meet Akshatha.
 Siddharth, who knows Kavya's intentions, becomes angry with her and leaves her.
 Kavya injures herself by falling down the stairs while running after him.
 He feels guilty about her condition and cares for her.
 She forces him to reunite with Akshatha but he tells Akshatha he is not ready to reconcile.
 He returns with Kavya to Bangalore.
 Siddharth pleads with her never to mention Akshatha again, and she accepts.
 Soon he realizes that he does have romantic feelings for Kavya.
 He tries to tell her multiple times but fails.
 Finally, he writes a letter explaining his feelings for her and gives her a gift.